sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/Theory.md

 * Wait for a minimum of 25 ms between polls (configured dynamically when update rate is set)
 * Write 0xFD to module
 * Read two bytes (0xFD and 0xFE) for bytes available
-* If 0x7F or 0xFF then no bytes are available
 * Otherwise, read number of bytes and process into NMEA, UBX, or RTCM frame.
 * If checksum is valid, flag frame as complete.